gs-b/ts_analysis/README.md

 ----Super-simple spike timing:

 --Initialization and usage--
 Select a wave to analyze.
 (A simple way to do this is to display it via the abf loader then right click and select copy trace name.)
 Then run this command: spike_timesFromDvDt(...) and pass the wave to be analyzed as the first parameter.
-See commments next to additional parameters for more information.
+For more information, see the commments next to the input parameters of spike_timesFromDvDt(...), as well as this example:

 In the simplest usage, use the cursors (brought up with ctrl+i while a graph plotting the wave is top window) to select a wave and specify a range where there are no spikes, from which the threshold is calculated.
 Place cursor A at the start of the region and cursor B at the end, then run: